This is a blog of

 DF: What is really exciting is that the festival, now in its second year, has evolved artistically.
 We now have an extra concert each day.
 That provides another opportunity to hear music in an even less formal environment.
 Those will be shorter concerts, without an intermission.

-So we are able to reveal to the new audience down there the many wonders of chamber music and the string quartet is certainly one of the great phenomenon of the chamber music world.
+there the many wonders of chamber music and the string quartet is

 The other thing that is exciting is that we have broadened the repertoire.
 Last year, we only played German composers and one Czech: Dvorak.
 This year, we have – once again, completely new for the Shaker Village – an all Russian program.
 To finish a festival with Tchaikovsky’s great Souvenir of Florence is one of the most exciting things that has ever happened there, and to precede it with one of the great masterpieces of the 20th Century, the trio by Shostakovich, will really break new ground for the festival.